Introduction to Notes from Underground

 - Allusions: The examples of allusions from the story are given below,

 i.
 We Russians, speaking generally, have never had those foolish transcendental “romantics”—German, and still more French—on whom nothing produces any effect.
 (I)

 ii.
 They talked of the Caucasus, of the nature of true passion, of snug berths in the service, of the income of an hussar called Podharzhevsky, whom none of them knew personally, and rejoiced in the largeness of it, of the extraordinary grace and beauty of a Princess D., whom none of them had ever seen; then it came to Shakespeare’s being immortal.
 (V)

-- Antagonist: As there is no other person who could make life difficult for the underground man, he himself is the antagonist of the novel.
+- Antagonist: As there is no other person who could make life difficult for the underground man, he himself is the antagonist as well as the protagonist of the novel.

 i.
 Merciful Heavens! but what do I care for the laws of nature and arithmetic, when, for some reason I dislike those laws and the fact that twice two makes four?
 (III)

 ii.
 Oh, absurdity of absurdities!
 How much better it is to understand it all, to recognise it all, all the impossibilities and the stone wall.
 (III)